SUMMER PLAYWRITING WORKSHOP

 This is an inclusive, down-to-earth writing workshop.
 It’s run to professional standards and plugged into what’s exciting and current in the theatre landscape.

-It’s open to playwrights of all levels, from beginners to seasoned writers.
-If you want to be here, claim your seat: you belong.
+It’s geared toward early-career to intermediate playwrights.
+It’s also open to writers, actors, and folks from other creative disciplines who want to cross over and write a play.
 The humbling yet oddly freeing truth is: everyone’s a beginner again when starting a new play.
 And everyone has the right to have a lover’s quarrel with the world (as Robert Frost describes writing).

 The workshop experience thrives on and depends on community spirit and everyone’s willingness to learn by doing.
 You’ll need to bring generosity and curiosity towards each other’s work alongside a serious commitment to making progress on your play.